-Dreaming of seeing alpine lakes and mountain peaks?
-Rocky Mountain National Park is the perfect place for this, and in this 3-day itinerary to visit the park you’ll pass through the major and stunning spots everyone must see while there.
-Make sure to read my complete guide to visit the park first, and read on for my 3-day itinerary to Rocky Mountain National Park.
+Dreaming of seeing spectacular alpine lakes and mountain peaks?
+Rocky Mountain National Park is the perfect place for this, and in this 3-day itinerary, you’ll go on epic hikes passing through the most stunning spots of the park.

 Rocky Mountain Itinerary – day one